<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 What Landlords Need to Know About the Eviction Process

-Typically, landlords seek relief from evictions for three major reasons:
+Typically, landlords seek evictions for three major reasons.

 • Perform deeds out of retaliation, such as attempted tenant removal because they reported housing code violations or retribution for a tenant’s lawsuit against them for discrimination.

 • Evict before a Notice to Quit has been issued.
 Again, each state’s guidance varies, but remember, there is a process for a legal eviction.
-Lead time for the paperwork may be days, weeks, or months.
+The lead time for the paperwork may range from a few days to several weeks or even months.
 Landlords cannot simply demand that tenants vacate at a moment’s notice.

-What Tenants Need to Know About the Eviction Process
+What Tenants Need to Know About the Termination of Lease Process

-If the landlord and tenant go to court, the judge looks at the entirety of the situation, including whether or not the property owner kept the property in safe and working condition and responded to communication from the tenants about unlivable issues.
+If the landlord and tenant go to court, the judge considers the entire situation, including whether the property owner maintained the property in a safe and working condition and responded to the tenants' communication about unlivable issues.

 In addition to paying rent on time, renters can avoid eviction scenarios by: